Drafting NFL QBs: If you can’t lead a CFB Team, you can’t lead in the NFL

 If you can’t lead a CFB Team, can you lead in the NFL?

 Dave Bartoo – The College Football Matrix

 I know the NFL loves winners.
 Look at the draft.
-78% of all guys taken in 2012 were from college football teams with winning records.
+78% of all guys taken from 2011-2013 were from college football teams with winning records.
 But, as the CFBMatrix Coach Effect metric shows, it takes more than being a winner to not be a bust as a QB drafted into the NFL.